lpabst/chess/README.md

 This is a chess game built using the React Framework

 Current State: Able to play the game like normal, but without castling or au passant.
+AI works but only chooses moves at random

 Next Step: Add in au passant and castling with the proper rules
     - Needs to be a stalemate when just king left on one side, and 50 moves are made
-    - Then add in an AI to play player 2 when computer opponent is selected!
     - When pawn reaches last row, allow choice instead of forcing queen as replacement